Carving out caverns

 end

 We give the level building function an RNG which will be exclusive to it, the player we want to place, and the width and height of the map we want generated.
 Inside we create a MapBuilder and return it.
+The constant PARTITIONS will define the grid size of the rooms.

-Populating the void¶
+Populating the void

 -- Fill the map with random noise of pits and walls.

-local nox, noy = rng:getUniformInt(1, 10000), rng:getUniformInt(1, 10000)
+local nox, noy = rng:random(1, 10000), rng:random(1, 10000)

 for x = 1, width do